mui/material-ui/packages/pigment-css-react/README.md

 });
 ```

-Note that the `props` function will not work if it is inside another closure, for example, inside an `array.map`:
+Note that the `props` function doesn't work if it is inside another closure, for example, inside an `array.map`:

 ```jsx
 const Button = styled('button')({